AiverAiva/api/README.md

 To learn more about this api, take a look at the following resources:

-- [Our wiki](https://github.com/AiverAiva/api/wiki) - Our official document about this api.
+- [Documentation](https://api.weikuwu.me/) - read if u want to use it :D.

 ## Example